SCPR/snapshot-lambdas/README.md

 Lambdas to create and delete EBS snapshots.

 ## instructions
 Copy the `index.js` in each of the directories into their respective lambdas.
-The region is hard-coded in as `us-west-2` but feel free to change that to the region you want.
-Or change it to an env variable.

 ## create-snapshots